 - 1. Biblically critique various secular and Christian approaches to counseling. - 2.
-Articulate a comprehensive, logical, biblicallysupported argument for the authority and sufficiency of the Bible and the necessity of the gospel in counseling non-organic and interpersonal problems. - 3.
-Analyze counseling problems using a biblical conceptual framework. - Develop a counseling strategy that applies a broad range of biblical passages to respond to common counseling problems. - 5.
-Demonstrate question asking skills within a counseling context to discern the counselee's true motivations. - 6.
+Articulate a comprehensive logical, biblically-supported argument for the inerrancy, authority, and sufficiency of the Bible and the necessity of the gospel in counseling personal non-organic issues, response to medical problems, and interpersonal conflict. - 3.
+Analyze counseling problems using a biblical conceptual framework. - 4.
+Develop a counseling strategy applying a broad range of biblical passages to respond to common counseling problems. - Demonstrate question-asking skills within a counseling context to discern the counselee's true motivations. - 6.
 Effectively communicate the principles of biblical edification and hope in a counseling situation.